dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 }
 ```

-Some information could be easily gathered by extending our TestReporter in the test suite core.
-The implemented ouput JSON log file contains test objects with the following fields: browser, pos, result, timestamp, test, class, method, runtime and the stacktrace.
-The other fields will need to be enriched at the proccessing step in the pipeline.
-We will discuss these entries in the logstash chapter.
+Some information could be easily gathered by extending our TestReporter located in the core of our ePages selenium framework.
+Thus, we created a writer that could ouput log files containing single-line JSON test objects with the following fields: browser, pos, result, timestamp, test, class, method, runtime and the stacktrace.

-We determined to create the JSON log in the reduced format and let logstash do the enrichment with the other fields at the time the test result objects will be processed in the pipeline and directly before forwarding them to elasticsearch.
+All other fields cannot be derieved from our test suite itself and therefore need to be enriched at the proccessing step in the pipeline.
+We will discuss these ingredients of the test object in the following logstash chapter.

 ### Part 2: Set up Elasticsearch using Docker and CircleCi